New constraints on modelling the random magnetic field of the MW: Modelling the Galactic magnetic field

 This modification holds for all observables and no additional assumptions on the influence on different observables are necessary besides the usual LOS integrations.
 The parameters $f_i$ and $f_a$ are introduced to allow for a rescaling of the JF12 random field strengths.
 The contributions of the (an)isotropic field components are now vector quantities with a functional form as follows.
 The isotropic random field is realized by

 where $B_{\mathrm{rand,JF12}}$ gives a scalar amplitude of a large-scale distribution of the isotropic random field.
-It consists of a spiral disk and a halo component. $\bmath{\mathcal{G}}$ is a three dimensional divergence-free Gaussian random field with $\langle \bmath{\mathcal{G}} \rangle=\bmath{0}$ and $\langle\mathcal{|\bmath G|}^2\rangle=1$ following an arbitrary power distribution of $k$ in Fourier-space.
-We use a modified version of the GARFIELDS code \citep{kitaura08} for the vector computation of the Gaussian random fields.
-We generate a stochastic realization of such a Gaussian random field with a power spectrum $P(\bmath{k})$ with the help of an inverse Fourier transformation \citep[see e.g.][]{martel05}, in principle written as
+It consists of a spiral disk and a halo component. $\mathbf{\mathcal{G}}$ is a three dimensional divergence-free Gaussian random field with $\langle \mathbf{\mathcal{G}} \rangle=\mathbf{0}$ and $\langle|\mathbf{\mathcal{G}}|^2\rangle=1$ following an arbitrary power distribution of $k$ in Fourier-space.
+We incorporate the algorithms of the GARFIELDS code \cite{kitaura08} into HAMMURABI for the vector computation of the Gaussian random fields.
+We generate a stochastic realization of such a Gaussian random field with a power spectrum $P(\mathbf{k})$ with the help of an inverse Fourier transformation (see e.g. \cite{martel05}), written in general as

 where $\chi$ and $\zeta$ are random numbers drawn from a Gaussian random distribution.
+The $\mathbf{k}$-vectors are then transformed to real-space by a discrete fast Fourier transformation\footnote{http://www.fftw.org.}.
 Here $k=2\pi/l$ is the wave vector and $l$ the spatial scale.
 The anisotropic random field is modelled by

-This formulation ensures that the resulting magnetic field vector has an orientation which is aligned along the large-scale field vector of the JF12 model $\bmath{B}_{\mathrm{reg,JF12}}$ and is parallel or anti-parallel to the large-scale field.
-The pre-factor $\sqrt{3/2}$ compensates the reduction of $\bmath{\mathcal{G}}$ by one dimension due to the projection.
-Sign and strength both vary on small scales.
-This formulation gives the striated field as the description in JF12 suggests.
+This formulation ensures that the resulting magnetic field vector has an orientation which is aligned along the large-scale field vector of the JF12 model $\mathbf{B}_{\mathrm{reg,JF12}}$ and is parallel or anti-parallel to the large-scale field.
+The pre-factor $\sqrt{3/2}$ compensates the reduction of $\mathbf{\mathcal{G}}$ by one dimension due to the projection.
+Both the sign and strength of the field vary on small scales.
+This formulation produces a anisotropic random field as the description in JF12 suggests.
 Therefore the anisotropic random field follows the large-scale field structure and has a spiral disk and poloidal and toroidal halo components.